Norbert515/flutter_ide/README.md

 There are a couple of ways to solve this problem.
 But again, having a well structured page class which handles default parameters (for rendering in the IDE), would probably be the easiest solution.

+## Layout-Editor

+When switching into layout mode, the current page could display all slots where widgets could be dropped into.
+For exmaple a `Column` would expose a slot at the top of the first widget and beneath the last widget.
+A scaffold could expose the
+FAB slot and so on.

+Then all default widgets and custom widgets would be displayed in a list, ready to drag in.
+When this happens, the source code is actually changed.

 ## Plugin ideas